jacobcantwell/deepracer_api/README.md

 # Deepracer_api Rewirte
 This project base on https://github.com/thu2004/deepracer-vehicle-api rewrite to support the new version Deepracer Console `Software version 1.0.606.0`

+## Pygame

+Pygame is a set of Python modules designed for writing video games. https://www.pygame.org/news.html

+This project uses pygame joystick library as input data for the DeepRacer APIs.

 # Directory Tree
 ```
 deepracer_api/